jorgecarleitao/arrow2/guide/src/high_level.md

 * `UnionArray` (every row has a different logical type)
 * `DictionaryArray<K>` (nested array with encoded values)

-## Dynamic Array
+## Array as a trait object

-There is a more powerful aspect of arrow arrays, and that is that they all implement the trait `Array` and can be cast to `&dyn Array`, i.e. they can be turned into a trait object.
-This enables arrays to have types that are dynamic in nature.
+`Array` is object safe, and all implementations of `Array` and can be casted to `&dyn Array`, which enables run-time nesting.

 ```rust
 # use arrow2::array::{Array, PrimitiveArray};